federicaCapobianco/ESP8266-arduino-nano/README.md

 RX dell'esp a D3 di arduino tramite una resistenza di 1k ohm verso arduino e una di pull out a gnd di 2k ohm

 HOW TO CONNECT

-Use a 5 to 3.3 voltage regulator to power the ESP module connect esp8266's vcc to the stabilized 3.3v from the voltage regulator connect ch-pd to 3.3v with a 10K ohm resistor connect esp's gnd to arduino gnd(Fundamental) connect esp's TX to arduino's D2 pin with no resistors connect esp's RX to arduino's D3 pin with a 1k ohm resistor between arduino and esp and a 2k ogm pull out resistor to gnd
+Use a 5 to 3.3 voltage regulator to power the ESP module connect esp8266's vcc to the stabilized 3.3v from the voltage regulator connect ch-pd to 3.3v with a 10K ohm resistor connect esp's gnd to arduino gnd(Fundamental) connect esp's TX to arduino's D2 pin with no resistors connect esp's RX to arduino's D3 pin with a 1k ohm resistor between arduino and esp and a 2k ogm pull out resistor to gnd */

 *****************************************************************************************************************************

-UTILIZZO
+/* UTILIZZO
 se la scheda una volta connessa come riportato riporta garbage values con gli sketch di esempio:

+USE
+Use one of the sample sketches avaliable, if they turn garbage values on serial then: */

 #include <SoftwareSerial.h>